ABOUT TULKU SANG-NGAG RINPOCHE

 Near the mere age of three, when Rinpoche was with his family and a large group of others harvesting hay in the fields, he was left sitting on a boulder at the foot of a cliff, where he imparted the wondrous sign of his realization by leaving his footprint in a rock, as though in soft clay, still visible to this day.

 Tulku Sang-ngag Rinpoche, an outstanding meditation master and scholar, is a lineage holder of the Namchak lineage and other profound and widely practiced lineages of Tibetan Buddhism.
 Rinpoche is also widely regarded as a master stupa builder.
-He has established Turquoise Leaf, a practice center for Tibetan nuns in Nepal.
-Rinpoche's vision of a peace garden in a mountainous valley came to him as a small child, eventually leading him to Montana to build the Garden of One Thousand Buddhas.
+He has established Turquoise Leaf, a practice center for Tibetan nuns in Nepal and Silguri, India.
+Rinpoche's vision of a peace garden in a mountainous valley came to him as a small child; eventually leading him to Montana to build the Garden of One Thousand Buddhas, a sacred pilgrimage site and Buddhist center.
 His primary residence is in Santa Fe, New Mexico where he established a retreat and practice center, Pema Khandro Ling

 A brief autobiographical account from the words of Gochen Tulku Rinpoche, Sang-Ngag: June 8, 2000